MPCluster for Maptitude: Features

 - Ability to estimate the number of clusters present.

 - Ability to calculate overlay field values for each cluster, by summing and/or counting data fields in other layers.

 - Multi-threaded for faster processing on modern computers.

-- Windows 8, Windows 7, Vista and XP are all supported.
+- Windows 10, Windows 8, Windows 7, and Vista are all supported.